-Finder Not Responding on macOS Sonoma?
+Finder Not Responding on macOS Sequoia?
 Try These 6 Fixes

 Summary: In this article, you'll discover six tips to resolve the Finder not responding issue on Mac.

-Finder, a powerful and convenient file manager in macOS, may encounter unresponsiveness or functionality issues, particularly after a macOS update.
+Finder, a powerful and convenient file manager in macOS, may encounter unresponsiveness or functionality issues, particularly after the macOS Sequoia update.
 If you're facing this problem and don't know what to do, continue reading to discover six ways to restore its functionality.

-Finder Not Responding on macOS Sonoma?
+Finder Not Responding on macOS Sequoia?
 Try These 6 Fixes

 Why Is Finder Not Working or Responding on Mac?